goncadanilo/goncadanilo/README.md

 <img align="right" width="300em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=goncadanilo&layout=compact&theme=rose_pine" alt="Danilo's stats"/>

 Since 2017 studying programming.
-Currently I work as a Full Stack developer using the stack: Node.js and ReactJS.
+Currently I work as a Full Stack developer using Node.js and ReactJS.

 I really love what I do, I'm motivated by challenges, and I love solving problems.
 The idea of being able to positively impact other people's lives through technology is what fascinates me.